 So, why visit Burma?
 All this..

-Mysterious, misty mountains stand imposing against lush, green landscapes, almost like something from another world.
+Mysterious, misty mountains stand, imposing against lush, green landscapes, almost like something from another world.
 Remember the Jurassic Park film, the Lost World?
-Do you remember how it looked so earie and prehistoric, well to me that’s how Burma looks.
-There is something so stunningly natural and unspoilt about it that it must be retained for as long as possible – of course it won’t be, because tourism will take over, because tourism means money, and economies love money.
+Do you remember how it looked so eerie and prehistoric, well to me that’s how Burma looks.
+There is something so stunningly natural and unspoiled about it that it must be retained for as long as possible – of course, it won’t be, because tourism will take over because tourism means money, and economies love money.

 As it stands at the current time, Burma has retained a lot of the old Orient, something you won’t find anywhere else, because even China has lost a lot of this with the influx of visitors from all over the world.
 On top of this, traditions and cultures remain, and this is one of those places that you will feel you are really traveling in, not just visiting.
 Exploring somewhere as it is in its purest form is the best way to get a real feel.

 I can compare this to where I am currently residing, in Turkey.
 Basically, I am in a country that is rich in culture and traditions, but I am living in a tourist resort, and many days I feel like I am back home in the UK.
 In Burma, this isn’t the case, because you are living the life of the locals when you head here, even to the few tourist resorts that are currently cropping up around the country.

 So, if you want to visit somewhere authentic and real before everyone else cottons on to the trend, I suggest travelling to Burma, sooner, rather than later.